aswin402/Web_exm1/README.md

 ## 🚀 Description

 This project is a demonstration of a modern web development workflow.
-While it was initially based on a tutorial, it has been significantly modified with custom styles, a conversion to SCSS for more advanced styling, and the integration of AI-powered features.
+While it was initially based on a tutorial, it has been significantly modified with custom styles and a conversion to SCSS.
+AI was utilized as a tool during the development process to assist with coding and design.
 It features a clean and well-structured codebase.

 ## ✨ Features